 And that might be because what they think they want isn’t what they actually want—they haven’t figured out what works for them yet.

-For example, many of us operate under the assumption that our partners need to be similar to us—and indeed, similarity is a key factor in initial romantic attraction.
+For example, many of us operate under the assumption that our partners need to be similar to us—and indeed, the similarity is a key factor in initial romantic attraction.

 Surprisingly, however, similarity in and of itself doesn’t have much of an impact on long-term relationship success.